jasonbayton/11ty/_src/blog/2023/04/android-enterprise-in-android-14.md

 > Starting in Android 14, a device or profile owner can disallow UWB on an organization-owned device by applying the `DISALLOW_ULTRA_WIDEBAND_RADIO` user restriction with `DevicePolicyManager.addUserRestriction()`.

-Again this is a device control limited to corporate owned devices, so fully managed or work profile on corporate owned (COPE).
+Again this is a device control limited to corporate owned devices, so fully managed or work profile on company owned (COPE) devices.

+Given its breadth of use cases and applications it may be tempting to pre-emptively prohibit its use.. just keep this in mind when users complain they [can't unlock their BMW](https://www.bmw.com/en/innovation/bmw-digital-key-plus-ultra-wideband.html)!

 ## Native financing support